Posted - 07 Nov 2015 : 22:49:11

 9. Pages 7-89 to 7-90 of the BMS Manual cover hosting a MP session.

-10. Start the BMS 4.33 Update 4 launcher.
-Ensure you have the 32-bit version selected (top right corner) and launch the IVC server and minimise it (if you are also hosting IVC).
-Next click launch to load 4.33.4 and then choose your Theater.
+10. Start the BMS 4.33 Update 5 launcher.
+Ensure you have the 64-bit version selected (top right corner) and launch the IVC server and minimise it (if you are also hosting IVC).
+Next click launch to load 4.33 Update 5 and then choose your Theater.
 If you need to switch Theatre, you must then go back to desktop and restart BMS and IVC.
+You can also use Zipgunís Theater Changer utility to change the Theatre before loading BMS.

 11. Prior to starting the host/server, you start a single player TE to confirm that all devices such as Track IR, HOTAS and MFDs are working correctly in the 3D world.